-Shakespeare’s Romeo and Juliet Balcony Scene is arguably the most famous scene in the history of theatre.
+Shakespeare’s Romeo and Juliet Balcony Scene is arguably the most famous scene in the history of theater.
 Sadly, most people don’t know what the hell the two characters are talking about.
-I mean, “Fain would I dwell on form, fain, fain deny / What I have spoke: but farewell compliment!” — excuse me?
+I mean, “Fain would I dwell on form, fain, fain deny / What I have spoke: but farewell compliment!” — excuse me, what-now?

-So here we have it: the entire Romeo and Juliet Balcony Scene modernized, updated and quite possibly improved upon.
-To the left you’ll find Shakespeare’s original and largely incomprehensible version, with the modern translation to the right.
+So here we have it: The entire Romeo and Juliet Balcony Scene in modern English, an updated version that’s quite possibly better than Shakespeare’s original text.
+To the left you’ll find Shakespeare’s original — and largely incomprehensible — version, with the modern version of the Balcony Scene to the right.

-The Romeo and Juliet Balcony Scene for a Modern Audience
+The Romeo and Juliet Balcony Scene, Modern English Version

 JULIET appears above at a window